The Cost

 Recognizing that the total cost is too high to tackle all at once, the city structured the plan in phases to manage resources effectively and focus on community-identified priorities.

-The current plan calls for the following core improvements over the next five years, bringing the overall cost to $60 million, plus interest and bonding costs:
+The current plan calls for the following core improvements over the next six years, bringing the overall cost to $60 million, plus interest and bonding costs:

 Tax Impact:

-If voters approve this plan, the tax impact for property owners would build gradually over the first five years as projects move forward.
+If voters approve this plan, the tax impact for property owners would be gradually phased in over the next six years as projects move forward—not reaching the maximum impact until 2031.